 Suppose you want to extend your visit to the Pacific Palisades/Malibu area.
 In that case, you can also add in a visit to another nearby state park, such as Topanga State Park, Malibu Creek State Park, or Malibu Lagoon State Beach, and Adamson House.
 Will Rogers State Historical Park is open daily, including holidays, 8 AM to sunset.
 House tours are offered every day, except holidays.
 Current hours for house tours are Thursday and Friday at 11 AM, 1 PM, and 2 PM.

 On Saturday and Sunday, tours are offered from 10 AM to 4 PM, on the hour.
 The park is located in Pacific Palisades.
 From I-405, head west on West Sunset Boulevard, Will Rogers State Park Road will be located off West Sunset Boulevard.
 You can also access Sunset Boulevard from the Pacific Coast Highway.

 Tips Before You Go

 If you visit, wear comfortable walking shoes.
 Due to its coastal location, it’s always a good idea to dress in layers.
 In the middle of the summer, it exceeds 100 degrees.

 The grounds have several picnic areas where you can bring a meal to enjoy.
-The visitor center, picnic areas, travel paths and parking area are wheelchair accessible.
+The visitor center, picnic areas, travel paths, and parking area are wheelchair accessible.
 Additionally, the entire first floor of the ranch house is wheelchair accessible.

 Will Rogers State Historic Park 1501 Will Rogers State Park Rd, Pacific Palisades, CA 90272.
-Will Rogers State Historic Park is a year-round destination perfect for a family day trip, hiking adventure or horseback riding.
+Will Rogers State Historical Park is a year-round destination perfect for a family day trip, hiking adventure, or horseback riding.